 On the other hand, device-independent color spaces are generally meant to represent colorimetric values directly.
 Most often, these color spaces are based on the system of colorimetry developed by the Commission International de l'Eclairage (CIE).
-Examples of such color spaces include CIE XYZ tristimulus values and CIELAB.
-It should be noted that the specification of a color value, whether in a device-independent or device-dependent color space, does not fully specify color appearance unless the viewing conditions also are known.
-For example, two patches with identical colorimetric values can have very different color appearances, depending on the conditions under which they are viewed.
-Thus, the specification of image colorimetry alone does not unambiguously communicate the intended color appearance.
-To clearly communicate that appearance, it is also necessary to specify the viewing environment in which the image is intended to be viewed.
+Examples of such color spaces include CIE XYZ and CIELAB.
+It should be noted that the specification of a color value in a deviceindependent (or device-dependent) color space does not fully specify color appearance unless the viewing conditions also are known.
+For example, two patches with identical colorimetric values can have very different color appearance, depending on the conditions under which they are viewed.
+Thus, the specification of image colorimetry alone does not unambiguously communicate the desired color appearance.
+It is also necessary to specify the viewing environment in which the image is intended to be viewed.